exasol/virtual-schemas/doc/development/api/scalar_functions_api.md

 | CAST              | [CAST function](#cast-function)       |
 | JSON_VALUE        | [JSON_VALUE function](#json_value-function)       |

-### Functions not Included into API
+### Functions not Included in the API

-This section contains Exasol function which do not appear in the API.
+This section contains Exasol functions which do not appear in the API.
 See [Additional Information](#additional-information) for an explanation why functions do not appear in the API.

 | Function Name     | Comment                                                                                        |